 Day 3 — Kerrera: The Green Isle

 Directly across from Oban lies the isle of Kerrera.
 Here, we’ll set off on a hike through history, taking advantage of evocative photo opportunities at every turn.
 Photograph Horseshoe Bay, where King Alexander II of Scotland died in 1249 while preparing to drive the Norwegian army out of western Scotland.
 Zoom in on the rugged stonework of Gylen Castle, perched dramatically on the cliff’s edge.
 Built as a stronghold of the MacDougall clan in 1582, the castle was besieged and burned in 1647.
 Head up into the hills to enjoy a wide-angle perspective of the Island of Mull.
-Return to Oban by ferry this afternoon, and visit the local whisky distillery for a guided tour.
+Return to Oban by ferry this afternoon.
 (6-7 miles hiking, 4-5 hours) Loch Melfort Hotel (B,L,D)

 Day 4 — Jura/Kilmartin Glen